-People forget how much the Scottish population lived off the land, an agrarian society, including fishing communities, in order to cultivate food and store supplies.
+People forget how much the Scottish population lived off the land, an agrarian society, including east coast fishing communities.
+The times were ripe for a take-over.

-A brazen lie is a crime perpetrated on a nation
+A crime perpetrated on a nation

+Even so, we only got half the loan, the other half offered in worthless company debentures – England still at war with France was the nation near bankruptcy!
 We paid for the loan in onerous taxation – a sure fire way of keeping a population indebted and meek.
 You could argue we paid for the sale of our own country.

+The origin of Cromwell’s appearance lay in the Regal Union of 1603 when James VI of Scotland succeeded Elizabeth I to the crowns of England and Ireland.
 James was eager to go all the way, and in 1604 commissioners from England and Scotland discussed a union of parliaments and a scheme of common citizenship.
-Anybody who wants to study that period will be surprised by the comparisons with Alex Salmond’s vision for an autonomous Scotland, one conjoined with England’s Crown, and its trade.
+Anybody who wants to study that period will be surprised by similarities with Alex Salmond’s vision for an autonomous Scotland, one conjoined with England’s Crown and its trade, one without borders.

 Despite James’s keen support, the idea foundered.
-The Scottish nobility feared a loss of influence in a London parliament, while the English were concerned that the Scots would be favoured in the new arrangement by the presence of a Scottish king and master.
-Let no one say Scots resentment is a one-way street.
-English parliamentarians have always been wary of a Scottish accent in their corridors of power.
+Scottish nobility feared a loss of influence in a London parliament, while English were concerned that the Scots would be favoured in the new arrangement by the presence of a Scottish king and master.
+There’s little difference between that attitude and today’s English votes for English laws.

 Westminster rule sucks, okay?